tribe-framework/tribe-docker/ReadMe.md

-# Tribe's Docker template
+# Tribe
-This is a skeleton project for using official *tribe* image.
+This is the Docker dependent webapp for [Tribe](https://github.com/tribe-framework/tribe).
+Using this repository, you can quickly setup a selfhosted Tribe instance running within a Docker container.

 ![License](https://img.shields.io/github/license/tribe-framework/docker-tribe-template)